 Where devices may suffer degradation during eutectic die attach, low temperature processing is available using doped epoxy.
 Ultrasonic wire bonding provides the additional flexibility required for infrequent hybrid assembly jobs.

-Two HP4062B test systems with 48 switchable pins are connected to a TAC automatic wafer prober which can be used to perform measurements required by IC-CAP and AURORA SPICE parameter extractors under software control.
-Similar measurements may also be made using HP4145 and HP 4156 semiconductor parameter analysers.
+Two HP4062C test systems with 48 switchable pins are connected to a Karl Suss 200mm PA200 automatic wafer prober with ProbeShield® EMC for low signal probing which can be used to perform measurements required by IC-CAP and other parameter extractors under software control.
+Similar measurements may also be made using HP4145 and HP 4156 semiconductor parameter analysers and CV measurements on other manual and semiautomatic probers.

-The Facility uses Ultra 10 SPARC workstations running with the UNIX operating system to give multi-user access to the Avant! process and device simulation packages.
+The Facility uses Ultra 10 SPARC workstations running with the UNIX operating system to give multi-user access to the Synopsis process and device simulation packages.
 The following programs are available:

 |TWB||Design of Experiments|